The Legend of Zelda: A Link to the Past (SNES)

 Bomb Shop Sign Women

 Link and the sprite with index 0x3D have had a strained relationship over the years.
-It normally manifests as a white-haired lady pacing back and forth in front of her house in Kakariko Village.
+It normally manifests as a lady in a white headscarf pacing back and forth in front of her house in Kakariko Village.
 If Link gets too close, she'll call out for soldiers to come arrest him and bolt inside her home, locking the door.

 If this same sprite is spawned indoors, however, she's a different woman altogether – in fact, she's downright weird.
 This sprite will turn to face the player like many other NPCs in the game, but the only thing she seems to want to talk about is that the Bomb Shop is somewhere west of Link's current position.
 This mildly suggests that the Bomb Shop was originally in the Light World; or perhaps that there were multiple Bomb Shops.